mdamyanova/Blockchain-Basics-Mini-Course/README.md

 # Blockchain Basics Mini Course

+This is a mini course/homework for the course "Teachers of the Future" at SoftUni.

-This is a mini course covering the basics of the Blockchain philosophy.
+The mini course is covering the basics of the Blockchain philosophy under 10 minutes.
 The course consist 3 mini lectures each with presentation and simple homework, bonus materials, and 1 workshop with step-by-step guide to build a simple Blockchain network.
 Enjoy!

 1. Blockchain Introduction
     * [Blockchain Intoduction Materials](https://github.com/mdamyanova/Blockchain-Basics-Mini-Course/tree/master/01.Blockchain%20Introduction)